-In distributed and multi-agent systems, agents typically have a choice of actions to perform, and have individual and possibly conflicting goals.
+In distributed and multi-agent systems, agents typically have a choice of actions to perform and have individual and possibly conflicting goals.
 This leads agents to act strategically, attempting to select their actions over time so as to guarantee achievement of their goals even in the face of other agents' adversarial behaviour.
 The choice of actions generally needs to be made on the basis of imperfect information concerning the state of the system.

 These concerns have motivated the development of a variety of modal logics that aim to capture aspects of such settings.
-One of the earliest, dating from the 1980's, was multi-agent epistemic logic [23, 44], which introduced modal operators that deal
+One of the earliest, dating from the 1980s, was multi-agent epistemic logic [23, 44], which introduced modal operators that deal with imperfect information by providing a way to state what agents know.
+Combining such constructs with temporal logic constructs [46] gives temporal epistemic logics, which support reasoning about how agents' knowledge

-^{}This paper combines results from [31] An epistemic strategy logic, X. Huang and R. van der Meyden, 2nd International Workshop on Strategic Reasoning, April 2014, Grenoble, France, and [33] A temporal logic of strategic knowledge, X. Huang and R. van der Meyden, Int.
-Conf. on Principles of Knowledge Representation and Reasoning, Jul 2014, Vienna.
+This article combines results from Reference [31], An epistemic strategy logic, X. Huang and R. van der Meyden, in Proceedings of the 2nd International Workshop on Strategic Reasoning, and Reference [33] A temporal logic of strategic knowledge, X. Huang and R. van der Meyden, In Proceedings of the International Conference on Principles of Knowledge Representation and Reasoning.
 It extends these works by including full proofs for all results.